 Submitted by Taps Coogan on the 11th of August 2017 to The Sounding Line.

-Back in May, here at The Sounding Line, we pointed out that the Greek economy had shrunk 9% since adopting the Euro in 2002, showing that Greece had experienced essentially no economic benefit since joining the Euro and had lost an entire generation’s worth of economic growth and prosperity:
+Back in May we pointed out that, adjusted for inflation, the Greek economy had shrunk 9% since adopting the Euro in 2002, wiping out a generation’s worth of economic growth and prosperity:

 “The Greek economy is now 9% smaller than when Greece adopted the Euro in 2002.
 By that fact alone, the Greek economy has experienced some of the worst long term economic ‘growth’ in the entire world.”

 While the statement that Greece has experienced some of the worst economic performance in the world may seem like hyperbole, sadly, it is not the case.
 To illustrate that point further, we analyzed the real gross domestic product (GDP) of every country in the world from 2000 to 2016 in inflation adjusted local currencies based on data from the World Bank.
 The only countries that were omitted were the handful of countries for which the relevant economic data was not available due to: military conflicts (Somalia, Afghanistan, Syria), not having existed in 2000 (South Sudan), being microstates (Monaco, Andorra, etc..), or in the case of Venezuela and North Korea, an inflation rate that is no longer computable or is unknown.
 Ultimately, data was available for 181 countries.

 Barring the aforementioned countries, Greece has experienced the largest absolute reduction in real GDP of any country in the world in the 21st century and the third (tied with the Central African Republic) worst economic growth rate of any country in the world.